 Vinehealth Australia’s activities are funded through contributions (levy) as per rules approved by the Minister.
 Contributions may be levied on registered persons (vineyard owners), winemakers, and distillers.

-The current approved rules, as specified by notice in the Government Gazette, are for registered vineyard owners to pay a contribution calculated on the basis of the area of planted vines.
 Under the Phylloxera and Grape Industry Act 1995, all vineyards in South Australia of 0.5 hectares or more are required to be registered with Vinehealth Australia.
-Since 1997, this levy for vineyard owners has been set at $9.50 per hectare with a minimum of $50.

 The current rules do not require a contribution from winemakers or distillers.